Skip to main content

 For the display of date and time values, you can extend the respective format string with the time zone code Z. For an output in local system time, the offset is then displayed in universal time (UTC).
 For example, dd:MM:yyyy HH:mm:ss:ms:Z outputs 01.08.2021 12:00:00:001:+02:00.
 When universal time (UTC) is displayed, the UTC code is also displayed.
 01.08.2021 10:00:00:001:Z

-Date and time
+Date and Time

 Compatibility Notice

 In order to get the usual display, in V3.5 SP17 and higher, as a rule three digits are used for the output of fractions of a second (ms/µs/ns).
 Example: In %t[dd-HH:mm:ss:ms], ms is specified with three digits for the milliseconds.
-A zero is prepended to the two-digit ms number.If a two-digit output is desired (like before V3.5 SP17), then a special compiler define has to be set in the compiler properties of the application: VISU_MILLISEC_NOLEADING_ZERO.
+A zero is prepended to the two-digit ms number.If a two-digit output is desired (like before V3.5 SP17), then a special compiler define must be set in the compiler properties of the application: VISU_MILLISEC_NOLEADING_ZERO.

 Recommended data types for date and time definitions: DATE, DATE_AND_TIME, DT, LDATE, LDATE_AND_TIME, LDT, LTOD, TIME_OF_DAY, TOD